 Organised by William Reed, the people behind The World’s 50 Best Restaurants and The World's 50 Best Hotels, The World's 50 Best Bars is a snapshot of the opinions and experiences of 680 bar industry experts across the globe.
 None of the employees of the organiser or any of the sponsors associated with the awards, including the main sponsor, has any influence over the results.

 What constitutes ‘best’ is left to the judgment of these trusted and well-travelled experts.
 The list is the result of a simple computation of votes.
-Given that this list is based on personal experiences, it can never be definitive, but we believe it is an honourable survey of current tastes and a credible indicator of the best places to drink in North America.
+Given that the ranking is based on personal experiences, it can never be definitive, but we believe it is an honourable survey of current tastes and a credible indicator of the best places to drink across the world.

-The list is compiled by votes from the North America’s 50 Best Bars Academy, which comprises 270 drinks experts, including bartenders, bar owners, drinks media and well-travelled cocktail connoisseurs from Canada, USA, Mexico and the Caribbean, with 50/50 gender balance.
+The list is compiled by votes from The World’s 50 Best Bars Academy, which comprises 680 drinks experts, including renowned bartenders and consultants, drinks writers and cocktail specialists from around the world, with 50/50 gender balance.

 The main rules of voting are: